Create a WordPress plugin or theme translation using poedit shows you how to create or edit a language file for themes

-Nowadays the mo and po files can also be uploaded to the following directory path.
+Nowadays the mo and po files can also be uploaded to the following directory path in WordPress.
 This is becoming the default path to upload your mo and po files for themes that are translated in wordpress.org.
 Which can also serve as a way to protect your customize translation whenever you update your theme.

 Note: A better way to protect your themes customizations including the language files is by using a child theme.